How to care for Orchids

 Compost For Orchids

 Orchids are not grown in ordinary compost.
 They need an open structure, mainly consisting of bark with added peat.
 This will help hold the orchids upright, without allowing the roots to become too damp, which can cause root rot.

 For best results, feed your orchid every 2-4 weeks.
 Ensure that you do not overfeed your orchid as that can cause damage.
-We recommend using a fertiliser that contains nitrogen, phosphorous, and potassium, such as Miracle-Gro® Orchid Plant Food Concentrate.
-It is best to use a high-nitrogen fertiliser when new shots are coming out, and one with more phosphorous and potassium later on.
+We recommend using a fertiliser that contains nitrogen, phosphorus, and potassium, such as Miracle-Gro® Orchid Plant Food Concentrate.
+It is best to use a high-nitrogen fertiliser when new shots are coming out, and one with more phosphorus and potassium later on.